Pranav-20186017/django_deployment_final/README.md

-Run the Install Docker Shell file to install docker and get the container up and running Add AWS credentials with docker exec -it <container_id> /bin/bash
+Run the Install Docker Shell file to install docker and get the container up and running</br>
+Add AWS credentials with</br>
+docker exec -it <container_id> /bin/bash </br>